apache/cordova-coho/docs/cadence-release-process.md

     cd ../cordova-dist-dev/$JIRA

-publish all at once
+Publish all at once:

     for package in $(find *.tgz); do $(npm publish --tag rc $package); done;

-publish one package at a time
+Or publish one package at a time:

     npm publish --tag rc cordova-android-3.6.0.tgz

 Note: You need to be an owner for each of these repos and the versions can't already have been published.
 You want to publish with the rc tag, so you can move everything to "latest" all at once after they have all been published.

-Do a quick test of the rc version
+Do a quick test of the rc version:

     npm -g uninstall cordova
     npm -g install cordova@rc